Bhavya873/digit-recognition-model-comparision/README.md

 ---

-Have fun experimenting—and see the difference between classic and deep learning for yourself!
+Have fun experimenting and see the difference between classic and deep learning for yourself!